 The Self-portrait (Autorretrato) was painted by Francisco de Goya and dates from 1815, when the painter was 69 years old.
 It is an oil on canvas and is one of the last works in which the artist has represented himself.
 It was painted during the Restoration of the absolute monarchy in Spain, when artists and liberals suffered great repression and Goya moved away from social life.
 It was at this time that he acquired his country house, Quinta de Sordo, where he developed his most mature art.

-These are just little guidelines to what you need to know about Francisco de Goya and his art.
+These are just little guidelines for what you need to know about Francisco de Goya and his art.
 Many of his awesome works are kept in the Prado Museum and can be visited and admired.
 It is a worthwhile endeavor to approach Goya’s work and feel what the artist wanted to convey through his collection of works.
 If you wish to know more about the works of Francisco de Goya and engage in a fascinating live experience, please contact us through our website.
 We have at your disposal the best tours of the Prado Museum so that you can immerse yourself in the pleasurable and intense voyage of discovery of Spanish and international art.
 Do not hesitate and get in contact with us.
 We will be happy to help you and advise you.

 Este sitio web utiliza cookies para que usted tenga la mejor experiencia de usuario.
 Si continúa navegando está dando su consentimiento para la aceptación de las mencionadas cookies y la aceptación de nuestra política de cookies, pinche el enlace para mayor información.plugin cookiesACEPTAR